godotengine/godot-docs/tutorials/shading/migrating_to_godot_shader_language.rst

 Types
 ^^^^^

-The Book of Shaders uses the webgl spec so it runs a slightly different version of glsl.
+The Book of Shaders uses the webgl spec so it runs a slightly different version of GLSL.
 However, it still has the regular types, including `Constants`_ and macros.

 Main
 ^^^^

-The entry point for a Book of Shaders fragment shader is ``main``, just like in glsl.
+The entry point for a Book of Shaders fragment shader is ``main``, just like in GLSL.
 Everything written in a Book of Shaders ``main`` function should be copied into Godot's ``fragment`` function.

 Variables
 ^^^^^^^^^

-The Book of Shaders sticks closer to plain glsl than Shadertoy does.
+The Book of Shaders sticks closer to plain GLSL than Shadertoy does.
 It also implements fewer uniforms than Shadertoy.

 +---------------------+---------+------------------------+-----------------------------------------------------+